cms636/cms636.github.io/_posts/2017-03-15-peter-pojiang-chaoran.md

 layout: post
 published: false
 category: updates
-title: peter-pojiang-chaoran
+title: 'Assignment 5: Visualizing Time, Space, and Narrative'
 author: 'Peter Downs, Wu Chaoran, Nie Pojiang'
 ---
-## Assignment 5: Visualizing Time, Space, and Narrative

 After exploring the two datasets (of Ibn Jubayr's travels in the Middle East, and Melville's travels in London) we brainstormed a few different ideas.
 Based on the nature of the data, we're certain we want to incorporate a map as the main visualization element.
 The way the map functions will be different for different goals.

 ### Some raw ideas based on the data: